 #3- On-demand onboarding triggers

-Existing user onboarding tool software such as Userguiding commonly offer this kind of triggers above.
+Existing What is user onboarding?
+User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…. tool software such as Userguiding commonly offer this kind of triggers above.
 However, you also need to reach product guides and walkthroughs whenever you want regardless of your current page.

 - New Page: You can create an entirely new page for product guides instead of FAQ.